kubernetes/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 * Introduce a controller that can validate that all references within a `ResourcePool` are valid.
 It can then update a status on all `ResourceSlices` in the `ResourcePool`.
   This will still be asynchronous, so the UX is not as good as validation during admission.
+  This is less of an issue here though, since `ResourceSlices` are created by drivers and we can add logic for this in the kubeletplugin library that is used by most drivers.

 ### Defining device partitions in terms of consumed capacity in a device